Machine Robo Mugenbine: Candy Robot Toy series

 The next series of candy toys featured a new theme of sea beasts.
 The new set is composed of a brand new mold based on sea animals, which combine to form Mugen Pirates.
-Mugen Leviathan from the previous set can also be added on to create Mugen Kaioh (ムゲンパイレーツ).
+Mugen Leviathan from the previous set can also be added on to create Mugen Kaioh (ムゲンパイレーツ), though it is possible to create an alternative version of this second figure using only the parts from this set, along with a combined pirate ship mode.